 I have always said (because it really is true) that I don't make any money when someone purchases from us the first time.
 The cost of advertising, and otherwise finding a new customer is normally greater than the profit that comes from the first sale.
 Our profit comes when someone becomes a repeat customer.

 Some people specialize in doing home parties with these prospects.
 If you are able to tell people something about the history and significance of the things that you carry, you will increase your sales exponentially.
 Products that are merely interesting at first contact, can become irresistible when someone knows this sort of information.
 You can often give a lot more of this information to people after the show than you can during it.

 If you have a retail store, your goal can be to get more people into your store later.
 Be sure to have hand outs printed that you can leave with visitors to your booth.

-Other things to get from your event Back to top
+Other things to get from your event

 You can accomplish many different things at events where you show your products for sale.
 Your main goal may be to make as many sales and as much money as possible during the time you are displaying.
 There are other things that can be as valuable (or even more valuable) to you than this in the long run however.